Whooping Cough (Pertussis)

 How Is Whooping Cough Treated?

 Some kids with whooping cough need care in a hospital.
 Babies and younger children are more likely to be hospitalized because they're at greater risk for problems like pneumonia.
-Other possible problems include trouble breathing, periods of apnea, needing oxygen (particularly during a coughing spell), and dehydration.
+Other possible problems include trouble breathing, periods of apnea, needing oxygen (usually during a coughing spell), and dehydration.

-Whooping cough can be life-threatening for infants younger than 6 months, so they almost always need hospital treatment.
-In the hospital, children may need suctioning to clear their airways.
-Their breathing will be watched closely and they'll get oxygen if needed.
-A child who shows signs of dehydration or has trouble eating might get Intravenous (IV) fluids.
+A child who shows signs of dehydration or has trouble eating might get intravenous (IV) fluids.
 Precautions will be taken to prevent the infection from spreading to other patients, hospital staff, and visitors.

 Is Whooping Cough Contagious?